codecomet-io/codecomet.io/docs/reference/codecomet-cli.md

 - `??? codecomet config ???`

 ## Explanation
-And here is an explanation of what each command does:
+Usage details and a brief explanation for each command:

 | Command | Explanation |
 | ------- | ----------- |